Security at qub

 - Email

-support@qub.socialwith the subject prefix[SECURITY]. - Please describe the vulnerability, the steps to reproduce, and any proof-of-concept.
+support@qub.socialwith the subject prefix[SECURITY]. - Describe the vulnerability, steps to reproduce, and any proof-of-concept.

-- Please give us a reasonable window (typically 90 days) to investigate and ship a fix before public disclosure.
+- Give us a reasonable disclosure window (typically 90 days) before going public.

 - Do not access data that does not belong to you, degrade service for other users, or retain data obtained during research beyond what is necessary to demonstrate the issue.

 We acknowledge receipt within three business days and keep you informed as we investigate.
-Where appropriate and with your consent, we credit reporters in release notes.
+With your consent, we credit reporters in release notes.

 13. Honest Limitations